 Nor is such evidence is likely to be forthcoming as gundogs do not complete their training before their second heat.

 Because the competitive dog does not reach or show her full potential until after the optimum time for spaying.

 Removing ovaries and uterus as a means of enhancing and prolonging a working dog’s life is unlikely, therefore, to become popular amongst serious field triallers and dog breeders.

-The possibility of reduced risk of mammary cancers in intact bitches may be outweighed by the risks of other cancers in spayed bitches.
+The possibility of reduced risk of mammary cancers in intact female dogs may be outweighed by the risks of other cancers in spayed female dogs.

 The situation with regard to pyometra is an important consideration.
-If you leave your bitch unspayed throughout her life, she may well develop pyometra.
+If you leave your female dog unspayed throughout her life, she may well develop pyometra.

 The evidence for the benefits of spaying for the pet dog is incomplete.
 Whether you view such intervention as a ‘mutilation’ or as a ‘life-saver’ is very personal matter and a choice that each dog owner has to make for themselves.